-- a. satisfy any conditions of admission to the law school - b. complete a minimum of 84 credits while complying with credit limits as set forth in the section "Credit Limits" below - c. achieve a final cumulative GPA of 2.4 or higher - d. pass all required courses (e.g., the first-year curriculum and Advanced Legal Research) - e. satisfy the relevant core course requirement - f. satisfy the upper-level writing requirement - g. satisfy the professional responsibility requirement - h. complete a minimum of six (6) experiential credits - i. complete conditions imposed as a result of lower GPA, when applicable - j.
-Students who began their studies in or after May 2021 must complete the above requirements and must also complete one (1) course on race and the law. - k. complete the foregoing within five years of the date of initial matriculation in law school - satisfy the full-time residency requirement, consisting of four upper-level full-time semesters, and either two first-year full-time (15 credit) semesters or, for May-entry students, three part-time (10 credit) first-year semesters - m. submit an "Application for Degree" packet and complete a "graduation check" with the Office of Student Services and Advising - n. have approbation of the faculty, and - o. while not a requirement for graduation, every applicant to the New York State Bar must demonstrate that s/he has completed 50 hours of qualifying pro bono p. work, passed the New York Law Course and New York Law Exam, and passed the Multi-State Professional Responsibility Exam (MPRE).
+- a. satisfy any conditions of admission to the law school - b. complete a minimum of 84 credits while complying with credit limits as set forth in the section "Credit Limits" below - c. achieve a final cumulative GPA of 2.4 or higher - d. pass all required courses (e.g., the first-year curriculum and Advanced Legal Research) - e. satisfy the relevant core course requirement

+- f. satisfy the upper-level writing requirement - g. satisfy the professional responsibility requirement - h. complete a minimum of six (6) experiential credits - i. complete conditions imposed as a result of lower GPA, when applicable - j.
+Students who began their studies in or after May 2021 must complete the above requirements and must also complete one (1) course on race and the law. - k.
+Students who began their studies in or after May 2022 must complete the Advanced Legal Research course by the end of their 2L year. - complete the foregoing within five years of the date of initial matriculation in law school - m. satisfy the full-time residency requirement, consisting of four upper-level full-time semesters, and either two first-year full-time (15 credit) semesters or, for May-entry students, three part-time (10 credit) first-year semesters - n. submit an "Application for Degree" packet and complete a "graduation check" with the Office of Student Services and Advising - o. have approbation of the faculty, and - p. while not a requirement for graduation, every applicant to the New York State Bar must demonstrate that they have completed 50 hours of qualifying pro bono work, passed the New York Law Course and New York Law Exam, and passed the Multi-State Professional Responsibility Exam (MPRE).